adelriosantiago/git-as-dropbox/README.md

  - **When user A and B rename the same file at the same time:** Both users will receive both files.
  - **When multiple users edit the same file at the same time:** It will very likely create an unintelligible commit diff or it may just crash.
 GAD is not suitable for this scenario.
 If you want to allow multiple users editing take a look at my other project, [boy.dog](www.boy.dog), which uses Operational Transforms to sync multiple users in real time.

+## Changelog

+ - 1.0.7: Fixed bug when _.gitignore_ was not currently present.
+If it is not found it will be created.
+ - 1.0.6: Decreased polling time.
+Improved README.
+Minor fixes.

 ## License

 GNU v3.0 © [@adelriosantiago](https://twitter.com/adelriosantiago)